ajalab/slom/docs/getting-started/tutorial/alert-on-error-budget-burn-rate.md

 --8<-- "examples/tutorial/spec/alert_single_burn_rate.yaml"
 ```

-1. UPDATED: Added a `burnRate` alert to page someone when 2% of error budget is consumed within one hour.
+1. UPDATED: Added a `burnRate` alert to page someone when 2% of the error budget is consumed within one hour.
 2. UPDATED: Added one hour rolling window `window-1h` for the alert.

 The `alerts` field contains alert specifications.